 To paraphrase Robert F. Kennedy, some see old sitcoms as they are and say “Why?”
 Fox reality whiz Mike Darnell views them and dreams, “Why can’t that be a stupid reality show?”
-Enter this “Green Acres”-inspired contribution to class warfare is made palatable and watchable because the primary objects of derision are heiress/party girls Paris Hilton and Nicole Richie.
+Enter this “Green Acres”-inspired contribution to class warfare, made palatable and watchable because the primary objects of derision are heiress/party girls Paris Hilton and Nicole Richie.
 Neatly packaged in a half-hour format, this easy-to-promote concept plays like a light-hearted romp, where mercifully (two episodes in, at least) nobody has learned much of anything.
 Just pray no one starts getting teary-eyed about their “amazing journey” in Episode 3.

 Unlike CBS’ flirtation with a reality-based version of “The Beverly Hillbillies,” “The Simple Life” should avoid any peals of protest, principally because its targets are the idle (and not accidentally, beautiful) rich.
 Of course, everyone around them is stereotyped as toothless bumpkins, but that’s not the focus.

 You certainly have to hand it to famous-for-being-famous Paris Hilton, what with her widely circulated “sex tape” functioning as the show’s electronic press kit.

 A more cynical sort might even suspect Fox orchestrated its release, but given that this is the same outfit that couldn’t uncover would-be bridegroom Rick Rockwell’s restraining order or “Temptation Island” duo Taheed and Ytossie’s child, how likely is that?

 Fox has gone into this exercise with its eyes wide open, meaning any further revelations will only add to the show’s marketing efforts.
 For once, enough embarrassing disclosures came before the premiere that it’ll be unnecessary for anyone to feign surprise after.